postsharp/Metalama.Samples/examples/notifypropertychanged/README.md

 ## Limitations

-This implementation has some important limitations and it's good to be aware of them.
+This implementation has limitations that you should be aware of.

 * Dependent properties are silently ignored.
-For instance, in the following code, no notification would be raised for the `FullName` property:
+For instance, the following code won't raise notification for the `FullName` property:

     ```csharp
     class Person
     {
         public string FirstName { get; set; }
         public string LastName { get; set; }